yhetman/ukrainian-infosearch-approaches/README.md

-# ukrainian_words
+# Informational search methods

-Dataset of Ukrainian literary words
+Methods for informational search engines were implemented to process ukrainian documents.
+I decided to use classic ukrainian literature to process.

 ## Description

-In this repository, I started a huge process of processing the Ukrainian literary language in order to simplify its use in further projects that may include the Ukrainian language.
+Also, in this repository, I will try to simplify processing of Ukrainian literary language in order to use ukrainian corpus and different indexes in further projects that may include the informational search throught ukrainian texts.

 Some of the most popular works of Ukrainian writers were used as raw data.

 ## Books to be processed